Fontaine Financial Corp Data Security Incident

 The Firm.
 Fontaine Financial Corp is a financial holding company headquartered in Durham, North Carolina.
 It holds banking, investment advisory and broker-dealer subsidiary firms.
 It has offices all over the U.S.A. and in London, Paris, Brussels and Hong Kong, with its headquarters in Durham, North Carolina.
-The firm trades publicly on the NYSE and has about 20,000 employees and earns annual revenue of $250 million in and enjoys about a $1 billion market capitalization.
+The firm trades publicly on the New York Stock Exchange and has about 20,000 employees and earns annual revenue of $250 million in and enjoys about a $1 billion market capitalization.
 The firm was started by David Fontaine’s father in 1970 as a merchant bank in Durham, and has grown into an exciting and thriving part of the Research Triangle.
 Luca Investment Advisors is a Fontaine Financial subsidiary that provides investment advisory services, and is comprised of about 500 employees, half of whom work from home via a third party cloud platform, Beckage Cloud Services.
 Fontaine Financial has experienced two cyber-attacks.